MikheilKvizhinadze2001/streamlit_app/README.md

 **Hi!**

-This is a basic streamlit app demonstrating its easy of use and flexibility.
+This is a basic streamlit app demonstrating its ease of use and flexibility.